 To some degree, cognitive impairment affects many people with PD.
 The same brain changes that lead to motor symptoms can also result in slowness in memory and thinking.
-Stress, medication and depression can also contribute to these changes.
+Stress, medication and A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. can also contribute to these changes.

 Symptoms of mild cognitive impairment often do not interfere with home and work life.
 They may not even be noticeable, but can be detected through testing.
 Doctors used to believe that cognitive changes did not develop until mid- to late-stage PD, but recent research suggests that mild changes may be present at the time of diagnosis.

 Tell your doctor if you have concerns about cognitive changes.
 You may need to change your medication or see a neurologist or neuropsychiatrist for assessment.
 An occupational therapist can also help you find strategies for adapting and coping with these symptoms.
 A speech therapist can help with language difficulties.

 In general, mental and motor decline tend to occur together as the disease progresses.
 Significant cognitive impairment in PD is often associated with: